ZiminYue/CosmosVision/DevLogs/Research.md

 ### July 2

-- Conducted literature research on the method of ensuring inclusivity in digital space, taking video games for example.
+- Conducted literature research on the method of ensuring inclusivity in digital space, taking video games for example
 - Completed the 2nd section of the literature review's main body
 - Refined the 3rd section of the literature review's main body (just started)

 ### July 3

-- Conducted literature research on the appeal of the futuristic and macro perspectives.
+- Conducted literature research on the appeal of the futuristic and macro perspectives
 - Refined the 3rd section of the literature review's main body (not finished)

+### July 4

+- Conducted literature research on the appeal of the universe
+- Refined the 3rd section of the literature review's main body (almost finished)